zowe/workshop-user-browser-app/README.md

 1. Click the "Submit Selected Users" button on the User Browser App
     1. The Starter App should print a confirmation message indicating success

 And that's it!
 Looking back at the beginning of this document, you should notice that we've covered all aspects of App building - REST APIs, persistent settings storage, Creating Angular Apps and using Widgets within them, as well as having one App communicate with another.
-Hopefully you have learned a lot about App building from this experience, but if you have questions or want to learn more, please reach out to those in the Giza Foundation so that we can assist.
+Hopefully you have learned a lot about App building from this experience, but if you have questions or want to learn more, please reach out to those in the Zowe Foundation so that we can assist.

 This program and the accompanying materials are